LT has been writing online for several years and has direct experience washing hundreds of loads of their household's

 Not even using the hottest temperature will prevent this from happening, since many germs are capable of surviving even hot water.
 Obviously, even more germs would survive a cold or lukewarm wash cycle.

-How to Kill Germs, Virus, and Bacteria in the Wash
+How to Kill Germs, Viruses, and Bacteria in the Wash

 - If you're washing whites, add bleach to the water.

 - Otherwise, the place to kill off germs is in your dryer.
 In order for the dryer to be effective, you have to dry clothes at high heat for at least half an hour.
 Many germs will be able to survive a low heat setting.

 - Hanging clothes outside in the sun will also help because ultraviolet light is a natural sanitizer.
 A downside of drying clothes outside is that pollen can stick to them, which can be an issue for people with allergies.

 - For colors, you can use Lysol Laundry Sanitizer Additive.
 The manufacturer claims that "Introducing Lysol Laundry Sanitizer, a bleach-free additive specially designed to kill 99.9%* of bacteria left behind while remaining gentle on most fabrics."
 You either put the sanitizer into the fabric softener compartment of your machine or wait until the rinse cycle and add it directly into the machine.